citp/privacy-policy-historical/a/al/alc/alcohol.org.md

-> *The following text is extracted and transformed from the alcohol.org privacy policy that was archived on 2017-03-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170306052002id_/http%3A//alcohol.org/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the alcohol.org privacy policy that was archived on 2018-03-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180318222746id_/http%3A//www.alcohol.org/privacy-policy.php) for the most accurate reproduction.*

-# Privacy Policy | Alcohol Awareness Council - Alcohol.org
+# Alcohol Awareness Council

-##  Website Privacy Policy

 **Effective Date: 10/01/2015**